Richard Seaford

-Richard Seaford is a British classicist.
-He is professor emeritus of classics and ancient history at the University of Exeter.
-His work focuses on ancient Greek culture, especially that of ancient Athens.
+Richard Seaford was a British classicist.
+He was professor emeritus of Classics and Ancient History at the University of Exeter.
+His work focused on ancient Greek culture, especially that of ancient Athens.
+He died in December 2023.

 Career

-Seaford has published widely on Greek literature and religion, from Homer to the New Testament, and especially on the god Dionysos.
+Seaford published widely on Greek literature and religion, from Homer to the New Testament, and especially on the god Dionysos.
 His book Money and the Early Greek Mind.
-Homer, Tragedy, Philosophy (2004) explores the role of money on ancient Greek culture, which he argues was the first culture to become pervasively monetised.
-He argues that the introduction of coinage, which occurred around the end of the 7th century BCE, provided a crucial stimulus for the advent of Greek philosophy, in which a universal substance is (like money) transformed from and into everything else.
+Homer, Tragedy, Philosophy (2004) explores the role of money on ancient Greek culture, which he suggested was the first culture to become pervasively monetised.
+He argued that the introduction of coinage, which occurred around the end of the 7th century BCE, provided a crucial stimulus for the advent of Greek philosophy, in which a universal substance is (like money) transformed from and into everything else.

 In 2005–2008 he was awarded a Leverhulme Major Research Fellowship for a study of Aeschylus.
 For 2013-4 he was awarded an AHRC Fellowship for a comparative historical study of early Indian with early Greek thought.

 Political views

-Seaford accepted the Palestinian request to support the international academic boycott of Israel and has declined an invitation to review a book for the Israeli journal Scripta Classica Israelica.
+Seaford accepted the Palestinian request to support the international academic boycott of Israel and declined an invitation to review a book for the Israeli journal Scripta Classica Israelica.
 In a report carried by the European Jewish Press he cited "the brutal and illegal expansionism and the slow-motion ethnic cleansing" by the state of Israel.
 The report quoted him further: "I am aware of the honest arguments for and against a boycott, and that even some Israeli academics support the boycott and many do not.
 Whatever your views, I hope you will understand that my view is based on a widely shared moral outrage."